nihal111/nihal111.github.io/_posts/2017-02-18-MovingBlocks-GCI-Wrap-Up.markdown

 {: .center}
 ![Winter Has Come]({{ site.baseurl }}/img/winterhascome.jpg "Winter Has Come")

-With the winter winds came gusts of excited students ready to dive into the pool of tasks that we had created.
-We had for long discussed how the first week (called the "hell week") is usually the most intense and oh boy, it did get hectic and overwhelming at times.
+With the winter winds came gusts of excited students ready to dive into the pool of tasks we had created.
+We had long discussed how the first week (the infamous "hell week") is usually the most intense, and oh boy, it did get hectic.
 We saw the pile of tasks deplete faster than we could imagine, and students kept sending in work faster than we could review it.
-At times it became really helpful to have mentors dispersed over the globe so that we spanned all time-zones.
+Having mentors dispersed across the globe meant we spanned all time zones, which helped.
 At other times, caffeine was our only reliable salvation.

-IRC exploded with curious students asking for assistance, Github notifications set new records and we began running out of tasks before we could even wipe the sweat off our foreheads.
-But the entire mentor team pulled up their socks, converted half-baked ideas into well written task desciptions, added more research, design and documentation related tasks, allowed for existing issued on Github to count as tasks and did lots more.
-Luckily, Terasology had huge potential for multi-instance tasks in creating equipments, food items, recipes and even new plants inside the game.
-Some of the best works by students were the splendid World Generators they created.
-More often than not, most of these tasks were in chains containing sequential tasks, such that each bite-sized task provided an introduction to a topic and had a follow up tasks which ensured a gradual increase in complexity and provided direcion to students.
+IRC exploded with curious students asking for help, GitHub notifications set new records, and we began running out of tasks before we could even wipe the sweat off our foreheads.
+But the entire mentor team pulled up their socks, converted half-baked ideas into well-written task descriptions, added more research, design, and documentation tasks, allowed existing GitHub issues to count as tasks, and did lots more.
+Luckily, Terasology had huge potential for multi-instance tasks -- creating equipment, food items, recipes, and even new plants inside the game.
+Some of the best student work came in the form of splendid World Generators.
+Many of these tasks were chained sequentially, with each bite-sized task providing an introduction to a topic and a follow-up that ensured a gradual increase in complexity and gave students direction.

 The Alpha 6 release event happened midway through GCI and went great with several students checking out our event server, which didn't even crash once in over 60 hours.

 ## Hell Week is just one week?

-The "hell week" concept which we had just heard about prior to our participation in GCI, became so much more familiar that we realised how it missed an 's' at the end.
-The hell week had lasted for an entire three weeks with only slight variation in activity, before it took a stark downfall for Christmas.
-The majority of the "Create Content" tasks had gone into making new items for Cooking, Potions, Equipment, SimpleFarming and we had loads of new things to test out.
-Task piles were depleting as always and mentors had to stay on their toes to review work that came in like a storm.
+The "hell week" concept, which we had only heard about before our participation in GCI, became so much more familiar that we realised it was missing an 's' at the end.
+The hell *weeks* lasted for a solid three weeks with only slight variation in activity, before dropping off sharply for Christmas.
+The majority of "Create Content" tasks had gone into making new items for Cooking, Potions, Equipment, and SimpleFarming, and we had loads of new things to test out.
+Task piles were depleting as always, and mentors had to stay on their toes to review work that came in like a storm.

 ## Crossing the Finish Line